PLANET.

 gradient

-The projects we have discussed so far, while innovative are not wildly unique.
+The projects we have discussed so far, while innovative, are not wildly unique.
 But there are some highly creative uses of solar technology out there that are close to becoming reality.
 For example, design studio Designers on Holiday has created the Chicken Caravan, an automated solar-powered chicken coop for the farmers at the Ecology Center in San Juan Capistrano, California.
-And the idea is not just for the birds.
 This lightweight coop is covered in aluminium to reflect heat, with two large extensions (“wings”) on either side to shade the birds inside and provide air circulation.

 The coop has wheels so it can be moved easily, which is important as it allows farmers to rotate pastures to avoid overgrazing.
 This also gives us an entirely new definition of portable solar panels.
-The most interesting feature is the solar panels that power solar sensors which open the doors as soon as the sun shines on them in the morning.
+The most interesting feature are the solar sensors which open the doors automatically as soon as the sun shines on them in the morning.
 The Chicken Caravan proves that the intelligent use of solar technology can enhance even the most fundamental designs.

 3 images of the automated and mobile Chicken Caravan designed by Designers on Holiday for The Ecology Center, San Juan Capistrano.
 The automated coop, let’s hens out in the morning, protects them with an automated fence and, moves to new locations when necessary.